flyyou/vmMonitor/README.md

 # vmMonitor
-A C++ app to monitor VM utilization using libvirt
+vmMonitor monitors the private cloud for unused/underutilized VM's.
+It uses the CPU, memory  and disk usage (as viewed by the host machine) to determine resource utilization of VMs.
+The libvirt library is used to remotely connect to hosts to collect statistics.

-Build
+## Build
 -----
 ```
 make clean
 make all
 ```

-Usage
+## Usage
 -----
 ```
 vmmon -help